 The Japan-only Mazda Roadster Coupe offered a solid roof on a Miata over a decade before the RF hit the scene.

 A true, one-piece hardtop Mazda Miata was never an option in America until the introduction of the fourth-generation Miata RF, but Japan was offered one as far back as the early 2000s, with a true fastback design produced in extremely limited numbers.
-The Type-A, the most uniquely styled of these already nearly unobtainable cars, has come up for auction at a Japanese auto sales house.
+The Type-A, the most uniquely styled of these already nearly unobtainable cars, has come up for auction at Japanese auto sales house Davey Japan.

 The cars—confusingly called the "Roadster Coupe" series of Miatas—are based on a traditional NB-platform Miata, but produced in extremely limited numbers across four variants: a base model, the Type-A (seen here for sale), the Type-S, and the Type-E. The Type-A was, according to Mazda, intended to evoke an "authentic design reminiscent of traditional racing cars," with an exclusive aesthetic package featuring wider fender flares, custom headlight housings, foglamps, and a sporty body kit.
 Mazda proudly notes that despite the addition of an entire solid roof structure to the normally-ragtop Miata, the Roadster Coupes weighed only a mere 22 pounds more than their open-aired brethren (which is a significant improvement versus the 120 pounds of additional heft the ND-generation RF hardtop weighs).